Frankfurt Radio Symphony

 The Frankfurt Radio Symphony (hr-Sinfonieorchester) is the radio orchestra of Hessischer Rundfunk, the public broadcasting network of the German state of Hesse.
 Venues are Alte Oper and hr-Sendesaal.
-Music director is the French conductor Alain Altinoglu.
+The music director is the French conductor Alain Altinoglu.
 Chief conductors have brought in Russian, Nordic and French influences.
 The orchestra has been one of the leading Mahler and Bruckner orchestras internationally.
 The hr-Sinfonieorchester with 108 musicians is the third oldest in the ARD.

 History

 Names

 From 1929 to 1950 the orchestra was named Frankfurter Rundfunk-Symphonie-Orchester.
 From 1950 to 1971 the orchestra was named Sinfonie-Orchester des Hessischen Rundfunks, from then to 2005 Radio-Sinfonie-Orchester Frankfurt.
 Frankfurt Radio Symphony is used for international tours (First tour: United States 1980, Japan 1987, China 2003).